Bookshelf

 title | Yes | Book title |

-year | No | Publication year (original, not edition) |
+year | No | Publication year (original, not the edition you're linking to) |

 category | Yes | Used to group entries on the index page |

-description | No | 1–3 sentence annotation explaining why you recommend it |
+description | Yes | 1–3 sentence annotation explaining why you recommend it |

 The bookshelf index